 - Receiving quality training based on current national standards

 - Gaining a skill and knowledge in the industry you are employed in

 - Meeting new people and developing new opportunities

 - Starting on a career path

-- Progressing to the next level in your chosen career
+- Opportunity to progress to the next level in your chosen career

-As an Apprentice you will normally work a minimum of 30 hours with an employer, learning about the job and earning a wage, which will be a minimum of £3.70 an hour.
+As an Apprentice you will normally work a minimum of 30 hours on a PAYE contract, learning about the job and earning a wage, which will be a minimum of £3.70 an hour.
 20% of your time will be involved in training, both with your employer and training provider.

 Most Employers pay more than the National minimum wage and the average wage is between £150.00 to £180.00 per week.
 On some programmes you will attend College for one day a week over one to three years depending on the vocational area that you work in.